Takicegek/Interpeer/whitepaper.md

 Only small modifications will be needed, eg to account for the difference in file storage.

 ### 5.4 jobs
 Each time an uploader adds a script to be run by seeders, it has an associated configuration file that specifies how long it will run on a peer-group before the job is complete.
-If it is a continuing operation it must then be transferred to the next peer-group (for example web hosting).
+If it is a continuing operation peers will be swapped in one at a time.

-A common job would be hosting a website for say 10 minutes, after that the peer-group get paid if they all can agree, and the job moves to another peer-group.
+An example of a common job would be hosting a interpeer-site; using 3 peers, each peer running it for 30 minutes, and every 10 minutes one peer would leave and another join.
+So every 10 minutes all the peers would verify consensus then get paid.

+All jobs are limited by the global maximum of processing power and memory that can be used by one job slot.
+If a the job exceeds this, it fails.
+If a interpeer script needs more than the maximum, it uses more job slots.

 ### 5.4.1 job scheduling
 Jobs aren't assigned by a 3rd party on Interpeer, each peer can calculate when it is their turn to do a job.
-Each peer specifies how many jobs they can do concurrently, then claims that many “job slots” which are globally agreed and maintained by the IP-lookup peer-group.
+Each peer specifies how many jobs they can do concurrently, then requests that many “job slots” which are globally agreed and maintained by the IP-lookup peer-group.

-“job slots” are like raffle tickets; each time a peer in a peer-group must reliquish it's job, the new peer is defined by which job slot has a hash of [job id + hand-over time] that matches the job slot id.
+The “job slots” are like raffle tickets; each time a peer in a peer-group must relinquish it's job, the new peer is defined by which job slot has a hash of [job_id + hand-over time] that matches the job slot id.

-If peers try to turn down jobs by not responding, they get banned.
-The IP-lookup peers would report this and get paid for each peer they catch.
+If peers try to turn down jobs by not responding, they will get banned once they have enough negative ratings.
+Also a peer can only increase how many job slots they are requesting by 1 each interval (to stop peers claiming more than they can process to disrupt the network).

 ### 5.4.2 job hand-over
-With a continuing task (such as serving a website) it is broken into jobs of a certain length for each peer; each peer finishes a job at a different time interval to stagger hand-over. at the end of each job the peer must contact the replacement peer to get rewarded (with virtual currency and positive ratings).
+With a continuing task (such as serving an interpeer-site) it is broken into jobs of a certain length for each peer; each peer finishes a job at a different time interval to stagger hand-over. at the end of each job the peer must contact the replacement peer to get rewarded (with virtual currency and positive ratings).

 A peer has meta-data on all existing jobs which is stored on the blockchain, and each job has an ID and scheduling information.
 So peers can calculate when a job is scheduled for them and prepare a peer-group by doing the necessary handshake ahead of time.